-The Boulder County Land Use Code regulates development in Unincorporated Boulder County.
-The county is making revisions to Article 4-400 of the Code which outlines regulations specific to the Floodplain Overlay District.
-Boulder County is in the process of revising the Floodplain Overlay District section of the code.
+The Boulder County Land Use Code regulates development in unincorporated Boulder County, and Article 4-400 of the Code contains regulations specific to the Floodplain Overlay Zoning District.
+Boulder County adopted comprehensive text amendments to the floodplain regulations in 2016.
+In 2017, the county adopted the first of two phases of comprehensive zoning map amendments to the Floodplain Overlay Zoning District based on new floodplain mapping developed in conjunction with the State of Colorado.
+Currently, the county is in the process of adopting the second phase of zoning map amendments to the Floodplain Overlay Zoning District based on the new state mapping.
 This webpage provides details on the nature and scope of the changes.

 Newly updated floodplain mapping studies are underway for waterways throughout Unincorporated Boulder County that were most affected by the 2013 flood.
 These maps help to identify risk for property owners and enable proactive measures to protect people and property.
 More background on the goals for this new mapping can be found on the Land Use Docket webpage.

-Draft floodplain maps from Phase I of the Colorado Hazard Mapping Program (CHAMP) went through detailed reviews and public outreach and have been adopted as best available data in a regulatory update to the Floodplain Overlay District (effective June 1, 2017).
-These maps include revised or new regulatory flood risk zones throughout the portions of waterways in unincorporated Boulder County that are in the CHAMP Phase I study (see a list of these waterways).
-Alongside this zoning amendment, additional text amendments to clarify changes to Article 4-400 of the Boulder Land Use Code were approved by the Board of County Commissioners for adoption.
+Draft floodplain maps from Phase II of the Colorado Hazard Mapping Program (CHAMP) study went through detailed reviews and public outreach and staff are recommending that the maps be adopted as best available information in a regulatory update to the Floodplain Overlay Zoning District.
+These maps include revised or new regulatory flood risk zones throughout the portions of waterways in unincorporated Boulder County (see a list of impacted reaches).

 Public Hearing Process and Information

-More information, including details about future hearing dates and times, will be available on the Floodplain Remapping Project home page and the Land Use docket webpage.
+Details about hearing dates and times will be available on the Floodplain Remapping Project home page and the Land Use docket webpage.
 Check back regularly for updates and new hearing information.
 We also suggest looking at the Board of County Commissioners agenda and the Planning Commission agenda to stay up-to-date on scheduled activities surrounding this project.

-Public meetings were held from December 2016 to February 2017 and input provided by community members during this time helped to refine the draft mapping.
-Comments submitted by community members have been reviewed by the CHAMP team and responses were provided for technical questions/concernts.
-These public comments and responses are available on the Land Use docket webpage via the Staff Report.
+Public meetings were held from January to April 2018 and input provided by community members during this time helped to refine the draft mapping.
+Comments submitted by community members have been reviewed by the CHAMP team and responses were provided for technical questions/concerns.
+These public comments and responses will be available on the Land Use docket webpage via the Staff Report prior to the Planning Commission public hearing on June 20, 2018.
+If the Planning Commission recommends that docket Z-17-0002 heads to the Board of County Commissioners for public hear, additional comments will be collected and posted in advance of the hearing.

 What Code amendments happened in 2016?